 A sprinkle of sugar before baking creates a sweet crunchy top – my favorite part.
-Sprinkle over each muffin before baking.
+Grab a hefty pinch of sugar and sprinkle over each muffin before baking.
+Use raw, granulated, or course.

-After the muffins are baked, turn them out onto a cooling rack.
-If you leave them in the pan, they will end up soggy from the steam coming out of the muffin being trapped in the pan.
+After the muffins are baked, cool for about 5 – 10 minutes, then turn them out onto a cooling rack.
+If you leave them in the pan, the bottoms will end up soggy from the steam trapped in the pan.
+No one likes soggy bottoms.

 Best Blueberry MuffinsPrint Recipe Pin Recipe